 One metric that is growing in popularity, however, is the product engagement score or PES.
 PES is the average of three factors that reflect users’ level of interaction with your product.
-The first is adoption, or the percentage of users or accounts using key features in your product, represented by any or all of your Core Events.
-The second is stickiness, which is the 30 day rolling average of the percentage of weekly active users who return daily (DAU/WAU), or the percentage of monthly active users who return either daily (DAU/MAU) or weekly (WAU/MAU).
-The third is growth, calculated as your user or account growth rate for the chosen time period, compounded to the annual growth rate.
+The first is adoption, or the average number of Core Events adopted across all active visitors or accounts.
+The second is stickiness, which is the average of the percentage of weekly active users who return daily (DAU/WAU), or the percentage of monthly active users who return daily (DAU/MAU) or weekly (WAU/MAU).
+The third is growth, calculated as the sum of new and recovered accounts or visitors divided by dropped accounts or visitors (also known as the Quick Ratio).

 Once you know your adoption, stickiness, and growth values, simply enter them into this formula to get your PES: (Adoption + Stickiness + Growth) / 3.

 How can I improve my product engagement?